-He was invited International Festival of Photography "PHOTOVISA" in Krasnodar Russia.
+Was invited to participate International Festival of Photography "PHOTOVISA" in Krasnodar Russia.

-He was invited "International Photo Festival "PHOTO FEST" in Astana Kazakhstan"
+Was invited to participate "International Photo Festival "PHOTO FEST" in Astana Kazakhstan"

 "The earth inheritance, the last big trees in the world".
 The series was published by Kodansha in Japan.